uspki/policies/certificate-policy.md

 If a Random	Value is used, the CA shall provide a Random Value unique to the certificate request and shall not use the Random Value after the longer of (i) 30 days or (ii) if the Applicant submitted the Certificate request, the timeframe permitted for reuse of validated information relevant to the Certificate as defined in Section 4.2.1 of this CP.

-Note: Examples of Request Tokens include, but are not limited to: (i) a hash of the public key; (ii) a hash of the Subject Public Key Info [X.509]; and (iii) a hash of a PKCS#10 CSR.
+Examples of Request Tokens include, but are not limited to: (i) a hash of the public key; (ii) a hash of the Subject Public Key Info [X.509]; and (iii) a hash of a PKCS#10 CSR.
 A Request Token may also be concatenated with a timestamp or other data.

 The CA shall define in its CPS the format of Request Tokens it accepts and shall document the "/.well-known/pki-validation/" directory and any other paths registered with IANA.

 ##### 3.2.2.4.7 DNS Change
-This validation method defined by the Baseline Requirements is not allowed under this CP.
+This validation method confirms the Applicant's control over the FQDN by confirming the presence of a Random Value or Request Token in a DNS CNAME, TXT or CAA record for either:

+1. An Authorization Domain Name
+2. An Authorization Domain Name that is prefixed with a label that begins with an underscore character.

+If a Random Value is used, the CA shall provide a Random Value unique to the Certificate request and shall not use the Random Value after (i) 30 days or (ii) if the Applicant submitted the Certificate request, the timeframe permitted for reuse of validated information relevant to the Certificate.

+Once the FQDN has been validated using this method, the CA may also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
+For example, a validation for the example "myapp.mydomain.gov" may be used during the timeframe permitted for reuse of validation information to issue a certificate that includes "home.myapp.mydomain.gov".

 ##### 3.2.2.4.8 IP Address
 This validation method defined by the Baseline Requirements is not allowed under this CP.